ALU-Schumacher/AUDITOR/media/website/content/_index.md

 The APEL plugin creates messages and sends them to the APEL server.
 The plugin can either create `summary messages` for the current month, or `individual job messages`. `Sync messages` for the current month are created in both cases.

-The plugin is provided as a [pip package](https://pypi.org/project/auditor-apel-plugin/) and as a Docker container from [Docker Hub](https://hub.docker.com/r/aluschumacher/auditor-apel-plugin) or from the [GitHub Container Registry](https://github.com/ALU-Schumacher/AUDITOR/pkgs/container/auditor-apel-plugin).
+The plugin is provided as a [pip package](https://pypi.org/project/auditor-apel-plugin/), as a Docker container from [Docker Hub](https://hub.docker.com/r/aluschumacher/auditor-apel-plugin) or from the [GitHub Container Registry](https://github.com/ALU-Schumacher/AUDITOR/pkgs/container/auditor-apel-plugin), or as a rpm from the [GitHub Release page](https://github.com/ALU-Schumacher/AUDITOR/releases).

-Two CLI commands are available after the installation via `pip`: `auditor-apel-publish` and `auditor-apel-republish`.
+Two CLI commands are available: `auditor-apel-publish` and `auditor-apel-republish`.

 `auditor-apel-publish` runs periodically at a given report interval.